apache/celix/bundles/pubsub/pubsub_admin_udp_mc/README.md

 1. The first IP number bound to the interface which is set by the "PSA_INTERFACE" property
 2. The interfaces are iterated and the first IP number found is used. (typically this is 127.0.0.1 (localhost)

-The  Multicass IP address is determined in the order:
+The multicast IP address is determined in the order:

 1. If the `PSA_IP` property is defined, this IP will be used as multicast.
 2. If the `PSA_MC_PREFIX` property, is defined, this property is used as the first 2 numbers of the multicast address extended with the last 2 numbers of the bound IP.